 as of march 2022, many of my reasons such as a lack of post scheduling and ability to post on desktop, have actually been resolved. however, this has not changed my opinion of the site and why it is a horrible place for artists to be.

-thank you for reading. i hope that if youre an artist on social media, that this page has given you some food for thought. as i mentioned, creating is one of the most valuable things in my life and i will remove anything that is a danger to it. in this image of me from over a decade ago, i am posing in front of my drawings of friends and characters. around this time, id decided i wanted art to be a part of my life forever. i hope that this young omoulo feels proud that ive chosen to prioritise our passion.
+• thank you for reading. i hope that if youre an artist on social media, that this page has given you some food for thought. as i mentioned, creating is one of the most valuable things in my life and i will remove anything that is a danger to it. i think back to all these different versions of me and i remmeber one picture, i am posing in front of my drawings of friends and characters. around this time, id decided i wanted art to be a part of my life forever. i hope that this young omoulo feels proud that ive chosen to prioritise our passion.

 i intend at another time to write more about how the relationship to my artwork has transformed since leaving social media, but for now i can say that i feel no regrets about my decision and im making some of the most exciting things ive ever made :o)